 “Imperial Besson” model by Boosey and Hawkes (c 1980)

 For a few years from approx 1980 they made a version of the 923 Sovereign without a first valve trigger, and with a wider bell flare similar to the old 920 which they called model 723.
 These were badged "Imperial Besson by Boosey and Hawkes", but should not to be confused with the "Besson Imperial" which was long out of production by then.
 At the time I was told this was to fulfil military orders, but that might be a myth.
 Also not to be confused with "Besson International BE-723" which is a different instrument.
-They came in sovereign style cases which were coloured black instead of blue.
+They originally came in the small sovereign style cases which were coloured black instead of blue, later in the larger cases as pictured here:

 Besson "International" 723

-Not to be confused with the earlier International cornet which was in many ways the predecessor of the Sovereign cornet, the 723 International utilised the sovereign 927 medium bore valve block, slides and triggers, but with the wider bell flare of the "Imperial Besson" model (also shared with the 600 series cornet).
+Not to be confused with the earlier International cornet which was in many ways the predecessor of the Sovereign cornet, the 723 International utilised the sovereign 927 medium bore valve block, slidesm bell and triggers.
+The model 622 student cornet also has the same bell.

 |International 723 Cornet|